FlussoBV/NgDexie/README.md

 You need to insert the DexieJS libraries into your app.<br/>
 DexieJS: https://github.com/dfahlander/Dexie.js

-If you want to use the synchronisation part of the library you need to add:<br/>
+If you want to use the synchronisation part of the library you need to add:
-Dexie.Observable<br/>
+* Dexie.Observable
-Dexie.Syncable<br/>
+* Dexie.Syncable

 Load ngDexie as this: